StingraySoftware/HENDRICS/docs/index.rst

 Input files can be any event lists in FITS format, provided that they meet certain minimum standard.
 Also, light curves in FITS format or text format can be used.
-See the documentation of `MPlcurve` for more information.
+See the documentation of `HENlcurve` for more information.

 What's new
 ----------